 LED bulbs, like HID, are not allowed to be retrofitted on car headlights – but you can fit them in interior lights, for example.
 You may find LED lights with H7 bulb fittings for example, but they are not ECE compliant.
 LEDs are more energy efficient and long-lasting – up to 10 or so years.
 These days, LED lights are generally replacing xenons in new cars; for example, current higher-end Mercedes-Benz A-Class models feature LED headlights.
 They’re practical and allow car makers to create cool headlight shapes.
 LEDs can be fitted with sensors and, therefore, become adaptive.
 The downside is they can be incredibly expensive to replace and only done by professionals.

-Laser lights are coming into the battle.
+Laser lights are entering the industry.
 These cutting-edge headlights fire a laser at phosphorus, emitting light which is filtered through a lens and then hits a reflector.
 The advantage is that these use hundreds of mirrors that can be individually adjusted by the car’s electronic brain to tune where and how the road ahead is illuminated.
 In other words, fully adaptive headlights.

 Sign up for the Parkers Newsletter to keep up to date with more of the latest reviews, news, and recommendations from the Parkers team.